SENSUIKAN!

 7 December 1941: The Attack on Pearl Harbor:

 Nine miles from the harbor entrance.
-At 0116, the I-22 launches her midget under Lt Iwasa Naoji with PO1C Sasaki Naokichi.
+At 0110, I-22 arrives to the launch point located 9 miles from the harbor entrance.
+At 0116, I-22 launches her midget under Lt Iwasa Naoji (65) with PO1C Sasaki Naokichi.
 Each of the other Special Attack Unit's "mother" submarines also launches a midget.
-Their orders are to attack any ships that attempt to sortie from the harbor.

 At 0830, LtCdr William P. Buford's USS MONAGHAN (DD-354) is attempting to sortie from Pearl Harbor via the North Channel to evade the on-going air raid when the nearby destroyer/minesweeper USS ZANE (DMS-14) reports she has "sighted enemy submarine 200 yards astern of the MEDUSA."

-The minelayer BREESE (DM-18) spots the midget next, followed by the seaplane tender CURTISS (AV-4) that opens fire.
-At 0837, the MONAGHAN spots the submarine's periscope and part of its conning tower about 1,200 yards off her starboard bow.
+Minelayer BREESE (DM-18) spots the midget next, followed by the seaplane tender CURTISS (AV-4) that opens fire.
+At 0837, MONAGHAN spots the submarine's periscope and part of its conning tower about 1,200 yards off her starboard bow.
 LtCdr Buford orders flank speed and prepares to ram.
-In the meantime, the repair ship USS MEDUSA (AR-1) and the tender TANGIER (AV-8) open fire on the midget.
+In the meantime, repair ship USS MEDUSA (AR-1) and tender TANGIER (AV-8) open fire on the midget.

-The submarine fires a torpedo at the CURTISS, but then broaches and is hit by 5-inch shell fire from the tender that decapitates her skipper.
+The submarine fires a torpedo at CURTISS, but then broaches and is hit by 5-inch shell fire from the tender that decapitates her skipper.
 The midget is also raked by .50 cal. machine-gun fire.
-Her torpedo misses the CURISS and hits a dock.
+Her torpedo misses CURTISS and hits a dock.

 All five of the Special Attack Unit's midgets fail to return to their "mother" submarines.***